View Categories

 Differences between Groups and User Roles #

-When editing a WordPress user role such as “Author”, you can set “Block” as an adjustment:
+When editing a WordPress user role such as “Author”, you can set “Block” as an adjustment.
+This is shown in the next screenshot:

-However, when you are editing a custom group, you will not find this adjustment:
+However, when you are editing a custom group, you will not find this option.
+This next screenshot shows the options for a custom group.

-Same thing happened when you tried to configure the permissions directly on the post type.
-For user roles, you will find the “Blocked” option, as in this screenshot:
+The same thing will happen when you tried to configure the permissions directly on the post type.
+For user roles, you will find the “Blocked” option, as in this screenshot below:

-However you will not find the same “Blocked” option for custom groups:
+However you will not find the same “Blocked” option for custom groups, as shown in the next screenshot:

-If you do need the group blockage configuration, it can be enabled by adding this constant definition to wp-config.php (just below existing constant definitions):
+If you do need the ability to block groups, it can be enabled by adding this constant definition to wp-config.php (just below existing constant definitions):

 define(‘PP_GROUP_RESTRICTIONS', true);